 Suppose your administrator has custom toolbars or tools to which he or she would like everyone in your organization to have access.
 Your administrator could create a customized Normal template and allow everyone in your organization to use that Normal template instead of the default Normal template.
-To accomplish this, your administrator would customize the Normal template and copy that Normal.mxt file to the C:\Program Files\ArcGIS\bin\Templates folder.
+To accomplish this, your administrator would customize the Normal template and copy that Normal.mxt file to the \ArcGIS\bin\Templates folder.
 Everyone would then start with this Normal template instead of the default Normal template.
-To default Normal template.
-To he following is an explanation of how this works.
+The following is an explanation of how this works.

-If there is no Normal.mxt file in your profiles location when you start ArcMap, the application will look in the C:\Program Files\ArcGIS\bin\Templates folder.
-If a Normal.mxt file exists in the C:\Program Files\ArcGIS\bin\Templates folder, that file will be copied to your profiles location and will be treated as your personal Normal template.
+If there is no Normal.mxt file in your profiles location when you start ArcMap, the application will look in the \ArcGIS\bin\Templates folder.
+If a Normal.mxt file exists in the \ArcGIS\bin\Templates folder, that file will be copied to your profiles location and will be treated as your personal Normal template.
 Therefore, you start off with a copy of your organization's customized Normal template, but from that point on you can save your own customizations to it.

-If a Normal.mxt file is not found in your Profiles location or in the C:\Program Files\ArcGIS\bin\Templates folder, then a new default Normal.mxt file will be created and placed in your Profiles location.
+If a Normal.mxt file is not found in your Profiles location or in the \ArcGIS\bin\Templates folder, then a new default Normal.mxt file will be created and placed in your Profiles location.